bryanziehl/prima-veritas-kernel/SYSTEM_MAP.md

 The kernel is complete when:
 - Datasets can change freely
-- Replay truth does not
+- Replay truth does not change
+- Canonical hashes remain reproducible
+- Interpretation remains external to the kernel

+Any change that violates these conditions is out of scope.